Ygallo/book-club/README.md

 The **Vote** represents a poll (question) created to vote on the proposed books.

-The **Book of the Month** is the Model that will display the winner book of the vote.
+The **Book of the Month** is the Model that will display the book the club is reading for the current month.

 The diagram below details the database schema.